pulumi/docs/pulumi-hugo/themes/default/content/blog/7-ways-to-deal-with-application-secrets-in-azure/index.md

 - It links an output of one resource to another one's input, avoiding the need to store the values.
 - It provides a built-in mechanism to manage external secrets.
-- It is a great way to take advantage of Azure features like MSI and RBAC in a cohesive way.
+- It is a great way to take advantage of Azure features like Managed identities and RBAC in a cohesive way.

 Infrastructure as Code helps make your applications secure and reliable.
-Refer to [this full example](https://github.com/pulumi/examples/tree/master/azure-ts-msi-keyvault-rbac) of using Key Vault, MSI, RBAC with App Service and Pulumi.
+Refer to [this full example](https://github.com/pulumi/examples/tree/master/azure-ts-msi-keyvault-rbac) of using Key Vault, Managed identities, RBAC with App Service and Pulumi.